 US Treasuries also aren’t what they used to be.
 Like dollars, the problem isn’t that they are hard to buy or sell.
 The trouble is vast oversupply.
 Government debt has exploded over the past two decades.

 At the same time, bond yields remain near multi-generational lows.
 This is only possible because the Fed and other central banks around the world buy Treasuries in outrageous quantities, completely without regard for yield.

-Buying bonds at prices near the all-time highs, with yields at just a fraction of the current inflation rate all but guarantees losses.
+Buying bonds at prices near all-time highs, with yields at just a fraction of the current inflation rate all but guarantees losses.
 Anyone looking for safety should make a hard pass.

 While real estate will almost certainly perform better as a safe haven than Treasuries or cash in the years ahead, there is reason for concern over real estate’s relative value.

 As prices continue to push into the stratosphere, affordability is falling.
 The saving grace has been mortgage rates at, or near, all-time lows.

 Central bankers have demonstrated an absolute commitment to keeping interest rates low.
 However, rampant price inflation could force them to alter course.